Yaj-t/Apartelle_web/client/README.md

 - Made the search bar functional in the rooms section
 - Downloaded date-fns library to display dates from database, so **npm i** it again
 - Fetched data from the database to the Personnel Admin
+- Can now edit the Active Status the Personnel Admin
+- Can now search and batch delete the Personnel Admin

 # What to Fix